UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 It really is amazing what you can do if you keep learning and practicing.

-Think about kids when learning how to code, because kids never give up, they just keep going and going until they've mastered what they set out to do - and so should you!
+Think about kids when learning how to code, because kids never give up, they just keep going and going until they've mastered what they've set out to do - and so should you!

 So keep this in mind when learning.